 I was a child of the school system.
 I loved school so much I cried on the school bus on my way home whenever we went on vacation.
 I was never bullied, but rather used to serve as a defender of those who gathered around me during lunch and breaks, knowing I’d keep trouble away and I had good grades.
-I also believe I got a pretty decent education from the massively large, fully uniformed and quite strict school I attended, so it was not without a lot of reluctance that I started considering homeschooling.
+I also believe I got a pretty decent education from the massive, fully uniformed and quite strict school I attended, so it was not without a lot of reluctance that I started considering homeschooling.
 I was a closeted future homeschooler for a long time ( Tahra has just turned 3.5 years old), gathering data, asking questions, joining groups and testing ideas, afraid that I would have to explain myself to friends and family before I was sure myself that I was making the right choice for my baby.

-That choice is made even more peculiar if you consider that I don’t fit the stereotypes.
+That choice is made even more peculiar if you consider that I don’t fit the same, tired stereotypes.
 I live in the zone for one of the best public schools in NYC, I am not religious (though spiritually inclined and theologically curious), I come from a country where homeschooling is not even legal and I have absolutely no desire to shield my child from life, no matter how weird or queer.
 Actually, it was the desire to expose my child to much more than what I believe schools can offer that swayed me towards homeschooling.

-Now, I am not against schools or tests per say.
+Now, I am not against schools or tests per se.
 I believe that tests can be a powerful tool when used as an assessment, but not as an objective, like they have become, and I deeply admire individual teachers who make such a difference in children’s lives, even though I think the system is deeply flawed.
-For over 15 years, I have chosen to tutor kids, some homeschooled, from early education (from ages 3) to college students, on almost every topic such as reading and writing, Math or computer sciences to quantum physics, and that has included more than plenty of test prep.
+For over 20 years, I have chosen to tutor kids, some homeschooled, from early education (from ages 3) to college students, on almost every topic such as reading and writing, math or computer sciences to quantum physics, and that has included more than plenty of test prep.
 I take most tests such as the SATs myself almost every year, to gather information that could benefit my students.
 My main objective is to bring some of the joy of learning and exploration back into their daily routines and to give them a sense of ownership over their scholastic accomplishments.
 I also believe a large enough number of kids are well suited for the system.
 Tahra is, most probably, one of the kids who would do well in a classroom.
 She is attentive, responsive, always finishes what she starts and loves to participate, but ironically, I don’t believe the system is good for her.

 Why would we trade that for 8 hours in a classroom reading about it from a book with the single objective of passing a test?
 Because it’s what everyone does?
-As much as we love books (and Tahra has a very ample library already), you can’t feel, taste, smell or talk to a book, and deep understanding of complex problems are never letters a, b or c in a standardized test.
+As much as we love books (and Tahra has a very ample library already), you can’t feel, taste, smell or talk to a book, and deep understanding of complex problems is never letters a, b or c in a standardized test.

-Opportunities in our world are no longer created mostly by factories, which is the model that the current school system is based on, but by creative, daring, passionate and hardworking innovators, who are completely revolutionizing how we live, communicate and share ideas and products.
+Opportunities in our world are no longer created mostly by factories, which is the model that the current school system is based on, but by creative, daring, passionate, and hardworking innovators, who are completely revolutionizing how we live, communicate and share ideas and products.
 I chose homeschooling because life is too exciting and layered to spend it in a classroom all day, and I want to be there with my child, to watch her discover it.

 Below a few pictures from some of our adventures in the past few months.